George Calombaris: Career

 He spent two years working at Reserve, in Melbourne's Federation Square where, at the age of 24, he won Young Chef of the Year, Best New Restaurant and two chef's hats in The Age Good Food Guide.
 In 2004, the Global Food and Wine Magazine voted him as one of the Top 40 chefs of influence in the world.
-In 2006, Calombaris opened his own restaurant in Melbourne, The Press Club designed by renowned restaurant architects Mills Gorman.
+In 2006, Calombaris opened his own restaurant in Melbourne, The Press Club, designed by renowned restaurant architects Mills Gorman.

 In 2008, he opened two other restaurants in Melbourne, Maha Bar and Grill (with chef Shane Delia) and Hellenic Republic (with chef Travis McAuley) both in collaboration with Mills Gorman.
 Also in 2008, he opened his first international restaurant, The Belvedere Club, in a hotel on the Greek island of Mykonos.

+In January 2009, he became one of two judges on reality TV show Masterchef Australia, along with Gary Mehigan.

-In December 2010, Calombaris teamed up again with Mills Gorman to open P M 24 with Philippe Mouchel.
+In December 2010, Calombaris teamed up with Mills Gorman again to open P M 24 with Philippe Mouchel.

 In 2011, he opened St Katherine's in Kew, again with Shane Delia and Mills Gorman.
 In January 2012 he opened Mama Baba located in South Yarra, Melbourne.
 In July 2019, The Press Club closed, and was replaced by a new restaurant, Elektra.

 Calombaris has published five cookbooks: The Press Club, Hellenic Republic: Greek Cooking from The Hellenic Heart, Your Place or Mine, Cook With Us with MasterChef Australia co-judge, Gary Mehigan.

 He appears in Who's Who in Australia 2011 edition and appeared at the 2011 Good Food & Wine Show.

 In January 2012, he criticised the federal government's Fair Work Act for instituting high penalty rates paid to restaurant staff, which he claimed were uneconomical for small businesses.
 He complained that some of his restaurants were unprofitable on a Sunday because he was required to pay staff up to $40 an hour.
 He is quoted to have said "The problem is that wages on public holidays and weekends greatly exceed the opportunity for profit.
 And it's not like they've had to go to uni for 15 years".
-He and his company were later revealed to have underpaid their staff by over $7 million dollars (see Controversies).
+He and his company were later revealed to have underpaid their staff by over $7 million (see Controversies).

-In 2021, Calombaris was revealed to be the "Duster" in the third season of the Australian version of the Masked Singer and was the second contestant eliminated.
+In 2021, Calombaris was revealed to be the "Duster" in the third season of the Australian version of The Masked Singer and was the second contestant eliminated.
 In 2022 Calombaris returned with a new Network Ten cooking show called Hungry, hosting alongside former MasterChef Australia contestant Sarah Todd.
-The chef's comeback faced criticism in light of his wage underpayment scandal and debuted to poor ratings.
+The chef's comeback faced criticism in light of his wage underpayment scandal, and debuted to poor ratings.
+In 2026, Calombaris appeared on the twelfth season of I'm a Celebrity...Get Me Out of Here!.